 Itineraries and routes

-Where will your trip meet, and what we do there?
+Where will your trip meet, and what will we do there?
 When will you start hiking, have lunch, and find camp each day?
 And where exactly will your group go?
 For answers to these questions and more, scroll down or jump to these sections:

 Lower 48 trips: the first and last day